BippyMiester/Documentation/RCONDiscordGiveawayBot.md

 You are probably asking yourself, how?
 Well, the process is simple.

-1. You connect your server to the bot via RCON
+1. You connect your server to the bot via RCON in the settings
-2. Your players link their steam and discord accounts via Steamcord
+2. Your players link their steam and discord accounts via [Steamcord](https://steamcord.io/)
 3. Your players just start playing and they get tickets for playing!
 No more plugin running on the server with a timer, taking up valuable resources!
-4. Define the giveaways with in the bot, and set how often they run.
+4. Define the giveaways within the bot, and set how often they run.
 5. Players then enter tickets into the giveaway
-6. Giveaway ends automatically, however this time, the player can then type /claim in discord and it will run a raw RCON command to that server.
+6. Giveaway ends automatically, however this time, the player can then type `/claim` in discord and it will run a raw RCON command to the server the player chooses.
+It will check that the player is online first.

 Sounds pretty good right?
 No more manually giving out VIP packages or Skill Tree XP or Economy Cash.